 Scope of Study

-Subject Terms: abortion, absentee voters, Affirmative Action, Bush, George W., Clinton, Hillary, gays and lesbians, gender issues, global warming, government services, government spending, gun control, health care reform, households, immigration policy, income distribution, industry, international relations, Internet, job security, labor unions, marital status, national economy, news media, occupations, political campaigns, political issues, political leaders, political parties, population migration, presidential candidates, public opinion, racial attitudes, religion, smoking, social classes, Tea Party movement, terrorism, trust in government, unemployment, voting behavior, Wall Street, war
+Subject Terms: abortion, absentee voters, Affirmative Action, Biden, Joe, Bush, George W., Clinton, Hillary, Democratic Party, gays and lesbians, gender issues, global warming, government services, government spending, gun control, health care reform, households, immigration policy, income distribution, industry, international relations, Internet, job security, labor unions, marital status, national economy, news media, Obama, Barack, occupations, political campaigns, political issues, political leaders, political parties, population migration, presidential candidates, public opinion, racial attitudes, religion, Republican Party (USA), Romney, Mitt, smoking, social classes, Tea Party movement, terrorism, trust in government, unemployment, voting behavior, Wall Street, war

 Geographic Coverage: United States

-Study Purpose: The main goal of the ANES Time Series studies is to allow a broad cross-section of scholars and citizens analyze high quality survey data pertinent to important questions about vote choice, turnout and related matters in the context of the 2008 federal election.
+Study Purpose: The main goal of the ANES Time Series studies is to allow a broad cross-section of scholars, citizens, policy makers, and journalists to analyze high quality survey data pertinent to important electoral questions such as voters' choice and turnout, public opinion and political participation, and other related matters.

 Weight: Weighting is required for use of the 2012 Time Series data as a representative cross-section.
-There are three weight variables on the file, each intended to be used for a different purpose: - "weight_ftf" for analysis of the face-to-face sample alone; - "weight_web" for analysis of the Internet sample alone; - "weight_full" for analysis of the combined sample.
-Each weight is preliminary and improved weights may be released with a future version of the data file if it is found that practical improvements can be made.
+There are three weight variables in the file, each intended to be used for a different purpose: "WEIGHT_FTF" for analysis of the face-to-face sample alone; "WEIGHT_WEB" for analysis of the Internet sample alone; "WEIGHT_FULL" for analysis of the combined sample.

 Original ICPSR Release: 2014-05-19